 Frequently, when prospective clients first visit Kales & Kales, they come to us overwhelmed, lost, confused or, as is often the case, some combination of the three.
 The first step our attorneys take, to ease the anxiety associated with divorce, is to outline process options with each prospective client and educate them about what they should expect during each of the processes.
-Perhaps the starkest contrast occurs when one analyzes the costs of traditional litigation and compares it with the costs of the Collaborative Process.
+Perhaps the starkest contrast occurs when one analyzes the costs of traditional litigation and compares it with the costs of the Collaborative Divorce Process.

 In a traditionally litigated case, the proverbial starter gun is fired when one party files a Complaint for Divorce.
 The other party will file an Answer.
 A trial date will be assigned.
 Between the filing of the Complaint for Divorce and the trial date, however, the real substance of a traditionally litigated case is formed during a process called discovery.